tejuscs/ADBD-Labs/adbd-oem/adb-awr-report-with-oem.md

 ### Required Artifacts

    - An Oracle Cloud Infrastructure account.
-   - A pre-provisioned dedicated autonomous database instance.
+   - A pre-provisioned dedicated Autonomous AI Database instance.
 Refer to the lab **Provisioning Databases** in the **Introduction to ADB Dedicated for Developers and Database Users** workshop.
    - Successful connection of ATP dedicated database from OEM.